ALABAMA MUSHROOM SOCIETY, INC.

 4.07 Board of Directors Meetings.

 (a)Regular Meetings.
-The board of directors shall have a minimum of four (4) regular meetings each calendar year at times and places fixed by the board.
-Board meetings shall be held upon four (4) days notice by first-class mail, electronic mail, or facsimile transmission or forty-eight (48) hours notice delivered personally or by telephone.
+The Board of Directors shall have a minimum of four (4) regular meetings each calendar year at times and places fixed by the Board, or more often as is necessary to facilitate running the corporation.
+Board meetings shall be held upon four (4) days notice by first-class mail, electronic mail, or facsimile transmission or forty-eight (48) hours notice delivered personally or by telephone or online chat.
 If send by mail, facsimile transmission, or electronic mail, the notice shall be deemed to be delivered upon its deposit in the mail or transmission system.
 Notice of meetings shall specify the place, day, and hour of meeting.
 The purpose of the meeting need not be specified.

 4.08 Manner of Acting.

-A majority of the directors in office immediately before a meeting shall constitute a quorum for the transaction of business at that meeting of the board.
-No business shall be considered by the board at any meeting at which a quorum is not present.
+(a) Quorum.
+A majority of the Directors in office immediately before a meeting shall constitute a quorum for the transaction of business at that meeting of the Board.
+No business shall be considered by the Board at any meeting at which a quorum is not present.

 (b) Majority Vote.